About Us

 Fostering Networking

-Our activities and events in the SHED offer opportunities to network, connect.
-Make new friends and raise women’s self esteem.
+Our activities and events offer opportunities to network, connect and raise women’s self esteem.

 Fostering Creativity